madisongoldenlib/git-novice/index.md

 <h2 id="setup">Setup</h2>
 <p>
-If you'd like to try and get set up before the workshop, you can try and <a href="https://git-scm.com/downloads">install git</a> to your machine and sign up for a free <a href="https://github.com/">GitHub account</a>.
+<strong>Participants must bring a laptop on which you have admin privileges since you will need to be able to install git on your laptop to participate in the workshop. </strong> If you'd like to try and get set up before the workshop, you can try and <a href="https://git-scm.com/downloads">install git</a> to your machine and <a href="https://github.com/">sign up for a free GitHub account</a>.
 </p>
 <hr/>